 How Much Does Cocaine Cost?

-A gram of cocaine can cost anywhere from $60 to $150.
-It is highly dependent on purity and location.
-Cocaine is sold on the street as a white powder or rock-like substance, called crack cocaine.
-A study in Ohio found that more wealthy people purchase powdered cocaine while those with lower incomes tend to buy crack cocaine, though the prices are comparable.
+Cocaine is sold on the street as a white powder or rock-like substance called crack cocaine.
+Research has found that higher-income individuals are more likely to purchase powdered cocaine, while those with lower incomes tend to buy crack cocaine.

 How Much Does Methamphetamine Cost?

-A dose of methamphetamine is .1 to .25 g and the effects generally last six to eight hours, though some people feel it much longer.
+Methamphetamine may come as a powder, but it is most frequently sold in crystal form.
+A dose of methamphetamine is .1 to .25 grams, and the effects generally last six to eight hours, though some people feel it for much longer.

 How Much Does Marijuana Cost?